Real Estate Property Descriptions

 Yes, I do write real estate property descriptions…

-My fee for a standard MLS description is $175.
+My fee for a standard MLS description ranges from $175 to $450 depending upon the size and complexity of the house and grounds.
 For a multi-page website filled with photos and descriptions of the interior, exterior, and neighborhood, the fee is higher.

 When you need help with a property description or any other real-estate marketing words, write me at: firstname.lastname@example.org.